chai-niao/CS5500-online-recommendation-shopping-system/docs/ci-pipeline-render.md

 # Continuous Integration (CI) Pipeline and Deployment on Render.com

+> Status: Backend is currently deployed on Render following the model described in this document.

 ## 1. Objective
 This document describes a practical CI/CD pipeline for the CS5500 AI Hypermarket project and explains how to deploy the backend service on Render.com.